mr-rigden/awesome-list-cryptocurrency/README.md

 # Disclaimer

 Despite what you may have heard elsewhere on the internet, a thing's level of inherent awesomeness is completely subjective.
 This project will use the subjective perspective of Jason Rigden.
-He will be of awesome.
+He will serve as this list's arbiter of awesome.
 Readers of this list may find themselves in disagreement with Mr. Rigden.
 This is to be expected and is a natural by product of this process.
+Turn off the computer, go outside, and your symptoms should disappear in a few hours.
+If symptoms continue to persist, contact a mental heath care professional immediately.
+You may be suffering from an unrelated but serious personality disorder.

 # Copyright and Free Culture License
 © 2018 Jason Rigden